syncfusion-content/winui-docs/winui/SegmentedControl/Disable-Items.md

 ---
 layout: post
-title: Disable Items using WinUI Segmented Control | Syncfusion
+title: Disable items in WinUI Segmented Control | Syncfusion
 description: Learn here all about disabling items with Syncfusion WinUI Segmented Control (SfSegmentedControl), its elements, and more.
 platform: WinUI
 control: Segmented Control
 documentation: ug
 ---

-# Disable in WinUI Segmented Control
+# Disable items in WinUI Segmented Control

-The WinUI Segmented control provides options to disable the segmented item.
+The WinUI Segmented Control provides options to disable the segmented item.

 ## Disable items

-The Segmented control allows you to disable the items using the [SetItemEnabled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SetItemEnabled_System_Int32_System_Boolean_) method.
+The Segmented Control allows you to disable the items using the [SetItemEnabled](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfSegmentedControl.html#Syncfusion_UI_Xaml_Editors_SfSegmentedControl_SetItemEnabled_System_Int32_System_Boolean_) method.
 The method has following two parameters:

 * `index` - The integer value indicating the index of the item.
 * `isEnabled` - The boolean value indicating whether the item should be enabled or not.